 Anthropic Economic Index

-A research initiative by Anthropic that measures real-world AI use through privacy-preserving analysis of Claude conversations on Claude.ai (consumer) and the 1P API (enterprise).
-Recurring report cadence (four reports through Jan 2026).
+A research initiative by Anthropic that measures real-world AI use through privacy-preserving analysis of Claude conversations on Claude.ai (consumer) and the 1P API (enterprise), and — increasingly — Claude Code agent sessions.
+Recurring report cadence — through June 2026 the wiki holds the 4th and 5th editions, the March labor-impacts note, and the June agentic-coding report.

 Stated mission (per Anthropic): provide ongoing, empirical measurement of how AI is changing tasks, occupations, and the labor market.